cypress-io/cypress-documentation/source/api/commands/type.md

 ***Type into a login form***

 {% note info %}
-{% url "Check out our example recipe of logging in by typing username and password" list-of-recipes#HTML-Web-Forms %}
+{% url "Check out our example recipe of logging in by typing username and password" recipes#HTML-Web-Forms %}
 {% endnote %}

 ***Mimic user typing behavior***